bitpay/bitcore/README.md

 BWS can usually be installed within minutes and acommodates all the needed infrastruture for peers in a multisig wallet to communicate, and operate with minimun server trust.

 See [Bitcore-wallet-client] (https://github.com/bitpay/bitcore-wallet-client) for the *official* client library that communicates to BWS, and verifies its responsed.
 Also check [Bitcore-wallet] (https://github.com/bitpay/bitcore-wallet) for a simple CLI wallet implementation that relays on BWS.

+BWS have a extensive test suite but have not been tested on production environments yet and have been recently released, so it it is still should be considered  BETA software.

 # Security Considerations
  * Private keys are never sent to BWS.
 Copayers store them locally.